eezstreet/SWATEliteForce/README.md

 - First person improvements!
   * By hitting the zoom key, you will transition into Iron Sights.
   * Your weapon will sway as you move.
 - Command interface overhaul!
   * New commands: SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, and DISABLE ALL.
      * SECURE ALL, RESTRAIN ALL and DISABLE ALL commands order your squad to search the entire map.
 SEARCH AND SECURE combines RESTRAIN ALL and SECURE ALL.
      * NOTE: SECURE ALL will not look for drug bags until the mission is complete.
   * The lightstick commands got moved back to the DEPLOY submenu.
   * The DEPLOY submenu has been organized so that all of the commands are organized based on their use, instead of a random ordering.
 Frequently used commands are at the top.
+- More AI improvements!
+  * High skilled suspects are much more dangerous.
+  * Enemies have figured out how to equip heavy armor!
+Your AP rounds will be very important.

 ### ALL CHANGES ###
 - Added ironsights functionality